Asabeneh/30-Days-Of-Python/04_Day_Strings/04_strings.md

 print(challenge.startswith('thirty')) # False
 ```

 🌕 You are an extraordinary person and you have a remarkable potential.
-You have just completed day 4 challenges and you are four steps a head in to your way to greatness.
+You have just completed day 4 challenges and you are four steps ahead into your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises - Day 4